valentinjelev/JoinMessages/README.md

 # JoinMessages
-Minecraft configurable plugin , which sends messages the first time a player logs into the server or the next time they log in.
+Minecraft configurable plugin , which sends messages the first time a player logs into the server or the next time they log in or leave.

 ## Config.yml